myth: new cars always cost more to insure

 This is undoubtedly the most dramatic difference between new and old car models.
 Just think back to when your car's one and only safety feature was its seat belts.
 Fast forward to the present and you have cars that know when you start to drift out of your lane and aren't afraid to do something about it.

 It should come as no surprise that safety counts for car insurance companies.
 There's no insurer out there that doesn't offer discounts for safety-feature-loaded vehicles and it's unlikely that a '95 Mitsubishi Spyder will help you net those discounts.
-Your 2012 Jetta, on the other hand, almost certainly will.
+A current-model VW Jetta, on the other hand, almost certainly will.

 Car insurance companies, not to be left behind in the technology sweepstakes, have also started taking advantage of telematic devices like OnStar® to actually track driver safety and price policies accordingly.
 A brand-new car will have all the technology it needs to help you take advantage of such offers.
 A classic Bug?
 Not so much.